stephlj/FinTrackr/README.md

 ## Getting started

-Install PostgreSQL.
+Install PostgreSQL (TODO add more install instructions).

-Run
+Run (TODO add testing coverage for CLI version of init_db)

 ```
-python ./src/fintrackr/init_db.py --pw=<database admin password>
+python ./src/fintrackr/init_db.py <database admin password>
 ```

 from the command line.
 A bunch of `CREATE` statements should print.
-This creates the Fintrackr database with owner `admin` and the login password for `admin` that you specify. `admin` can create the database and create users.
+This creates the Fintrackr database with owner name `fintrackr_admin` and the login password for `fintrackr_admin` that you specify. `fintrackr_admin` can create the database and create users.
+Admin name and db name are specified in the `config.yml` file.

 Add new users with: